Chow-Witt rings of classifying spaces for symplectic and special linear groups: Chow--Witt rings of classifying spaces of symplectic groups

 We prove (1) and (2) by induction on $n$.
 The base case is $\op{Sp}_0$ in which case the claim reduces to $\widetilde{\op{CH}}^\bullet(\op{Spec}F)\cong\op{GW}(F)$, concentrated in degree $0$.
 We can alternatively use $\op{Sp}_2=\op{SL}_2$ as base case.
 Point (1) then follows directly from the quaternionic projective bundle theorem, cf.~Proposition~\ref{prop:hpn}.
 Note that this base case trivially satisfies the splitting principle in the sense that the restriction along ${\op{B}}\op{SL}_2^{\times n}\to{\op{B}}\op{Sp}_{2n}$ is injective.

 Now assume that we know statements (1) and (2) for the Chow--Witt ring of ${\op{B}}\op{Sp}_{2n-2}$.
-By the result on existence and uniqueness of the Pontryagin classes, cf. Proposition~\ref{prop:spuniq}, we have $\iota^\ast\op{p}_i(\op{Sp}_{2n})=\op{p}_i(\op{Sp}_{2n-2})$ for $\iota:{\op{B}}\op{Sp}_{2n-2}\to {\op{B}}\op{Sp}_{2n}$, hence the restriction map
+By the result on existence and uniqueness of the Pontryagin classes, cf. Proposition~\ref{prop:spuniq}, we have $\iota^\ast\op{p}_i(\op{Sp}_{2n})=\op{p}_i(\op{Sp}_{2n-2})$ for $\iota\colon {\op{B}}\op{Sp}_{2n-2}\to {\op{B}}\op{Sp}_{2n}$, hence the restriction map

 is surjective.
-By Proposition~\ref{prop:spuniq}, $\op{p}_n(\op{Sp}_{2n})$ is defined as the Thom class and the localization sequence of Proposition~\ref{prop:sploc} implies that any class with trivial restriction to ${\op{B}}\op{Sp}_{2n-2}$ is divisible by the Euler class.
+By Proposition~\ref{prop:spuniq}, $\op{p}_n(\op{Sp}_{2n})$ is defined as the Euler class of the universal symplectic bundle on ${\op{B}}\op{Sp}_{2n}$, and the localization sequence of Proposition~\ref{prop:sploc} implies that any class with trivial restriction to ${\op{B}}\op{Sp}_{2n-2}$ is divisible by the Euler class.
 In particular, $\op{p}_1,\dots,\op{p}_n$ generate the Chow--Witt ring.